liweiyap/narradir-android/README.md

 The cards background sound was taken from the YouTube Audio library.
 The rest of the background sounds were taken from [SoundBible.com](https://soundbible.com/).
 The [crickets](https://soundbible.com/295-Summer-Crickets-Chirping.html) background sound was recorded anonymously.
 The [fireplace](https://soundbible.com/2178-Crackling-Fireplace.html) background sound was recorded by Daniel Simion.
 The [rain](https://soundbible.com/2065-Rain-Inside-House.html) background sound was recorded by Mark DiAngelo.
 The [rainforest](https://soundbible.com/1818-Rainforest-Ambience.html) background sound was recorded by glorysunz.
 The [rainstorm](https://soundbible.com/907-Distant-Thunder.html) background sound was recorded by Mike Koenig.
 The [wolves](https://soundbible.com/277-Medium-Pack-Of-Wolves-Howling.html) background sound was recorded by fws.gov.

+The overall app design was inspired by the [_One Night Ultimate Werewolf_](https://play.google.com/store/apps/details?id=com.mobieos.karan.Wolf_Android14_11_13&hl=en_SG&gl=US) app by Bezier Games, Inc., Ted Alspach, Jeremiah Maher, Akihisa Okui, Gus Batts, and Eric Summerer.

+The app developer would like to express his deepest gratitude to Rui Xiang Peh, Isla Lim, Darrell Wong, and Li-Toong Yap for their generous help in the internal testing of the app and in providing valuable feedback.

+The app developer sincerely apologises in advance if he has forgotten to acknowledge/credit anybody else who needs to be acknowledged/credited.

 ## Important note

 The code may ___not___ be reproduced without citation.
-If, for whatever reason, one decides to download this source code and build it himself/herself, note that the code will ___not___ run because the raw resource MP3 file for the [crickets](https://soundbible.com/295-Summer-Crickets-Chirping.html) background sound is missing.
+If, for whatever reason, one decides to download this source code and build it himself/herself, please note that the code will ___not___ run because the raw resource MP3 file for the [crickets](https://soundbible.com/295-Summer-Crickets-Chirping.html) background sound is missing.
 I am not permitted to upload it because it is licensed for personal use only.

+## Why the name _Narradir_?

+The name is a portmanteau of _narrator_ and _Nadir_, which is the last name of Abed, one of the main characters of the American television sitcom [_Community_](https://en.wikipedia.org/wiki/Community_(TV_series)).
+In one episode involving delicious chicken fingers, Abed narrated a good chunk of the story line, as if "in a mafia movie" (his own words).
+In two other episodes featuring Dungeons &amp; Dragons, Abed was the Dungeon Master, whose tasks include narration.
+The launcher icon of the app is also a reference to the school logo of Greendale Community College, which is the main setting of this sitcom.